1978 - 2022

 Before I ever collaged, I collected old magazines and nostalgia.

-In general I read them cover to cover, ads and all - eventually I cut them up to create my own stories.
+I read them cover to cover and eventually I cut them up to create my own stories.

-My first collages were made in high school.
+My first collages were made in high school, the early 70's.
 I was looking at Interview, Richard Hamilton and Pop Art.

-By that time I knew about Dada, having seen Dada and Surrealism Revisited at the Hayward Gallery in 1978.
+By that time I knew about Dada, having seen Dada and Surrealism Revisited at London's Hayward Gallery in 1978.

-Over the years I've made all kinds of work - painting, drawing, music, dance, performance - but photomontage was and is the most constant.
+Over the years I've made all kinds of work - painting, drawing, music, dance, performance - but collage/photomontage was and is the most constant.